 First I hate the term “hooking up.”
-The casual tone desensitizes our teens to the importance of waiting to engage in sexual intercourse and infers a type of haphazard interlude devoid of sentiment.
+The casual tone desensitizes our teens to the importance of waiting to engage in sexual intercourse.
+The words infer a type of haphazard interlude devoid of sentiment.

 “Hooking Up” has a myriad of definitions.
 It can include foreplay, oral sex or actual intercourse, depending on the school your teen attends.
 But, the pressures and expectations associated with it are the same, no matter where you live.

 I speak openly about my feelings to my own children, but that doesn’t mean I am going to win the fight over what teens are exposed to every day.
-I hope the constant talking influences teens—I believe that what I say matters—but I could be very wrong.
+I hope the constant talking influences teens.
+Experts say that what I say matters.
+But I could be very wrong.

-So, I talk and I preach that this act is one to savor, to trust and to respect.
-I tell them that sexual intercourse is not mandatory because you’ve dated for a while, nor is it recreation because there was nothing good on TV.
+So, I talk and I preach that this act is one to trust and respect.
+I tell them that sexual intercourse is not mandatory because you’ve dated for a while.

-I use scare tactics that have bought me some time (Do you really want someone seeing you naked?
+I use scare tactics that have bought me some time.
+Are you sure that you want someone to see you naked?
 Do you know how easy it is to get pregnant?
-Do you know how easy it is to get an STD?).
-I’ve also enlisted the support of the “cool” pediatrician, who candidly and unabashedly speaks about sex, drugs, condoms and the emotional piece—hold off a bit and take a breath.
+Do you know how easy it is to get an STD?
+I’ve also enlisted the support of the “cool” pediatrician, who candidly and unabashedly speaks about sex, drugs, condoms, and the emotional piece.
+Hold off a bit and take a breath.

 Gay or straight—my teens need to understand the importance of waiting this one out.

-Having a gay son has presented other health concerns that we addressed head on.
-The gay dating community is unlike anything else.
-We insisted our son be prepared.
+Having a gay son has presented other health concerns that we address head on.
+The gay dating community is different.
+We want our son to be prepared.

 I won’t let this generation get the best of me, not when my children are at the heart of it.
 Overcoming the discomfort of talking about the perils of hooking up far outweighs the potential consequences of losing your kid’s innocence to a night of inappropriate behavior.
 I refuse to surrender without a fight.